BitDevsNYC/BitDevsNYC.github.io/_posts/2023-11-30-socratic-seminar-130.md

 If you can't make it to the main event please join us at [PUBKEY](https://pubkey.bar) around 9:30PM.

 **Please note the addition of a new section, [Delving Bitcoin](https://delvingbitcoin.org).
-This forum has proven itself to draw high quality content and instigate meaningful discussions.**
+This forum has proven itself as a watering hole for high quality content and meaningful discussions.**

 ## Mailing Lists, Meetings and Bitcoin Optech
 ### Mailing Lists